Ye maids, that lov'd this sprightly youth,

 Pastor Melle was more versed in the Bible and added the missing word, "erste": »Weinen ist meine erste Stimme gewest.
 Sap.
 7/3.«.
 Nugent apparently used a similar source that included this word: »Crying, indeed, was my first voice«.

 The record goes to Suhl (picture to the right), who allocated a full verse with four lines to the child: »Weinen ist meine erste Stimm / Mit Weinen war ich gebohren, / Mit Weinen trägt man mich wieder dahin, / Den Würmern zur Speis erkohren«.

-These four lines, which we see neither on the painting nor with Schlott, are in fact a good deal older than Schlott.
+These four lines, which we see neither in the painting nor in Schlott's own publications, are in fact a good deal older than Schlott.
 They go back to at least 1625, and they appear both as a separate quote and as a verse in the hymn "Ich weiss mir ein ewig's Himmelreich" (I know (for me) an eternal heavenly kingdom).

 Schlott's new dance of death wasn't popular.
 In "Bücherkunde der sassisch-niederdeutschen Sprache", 1826, Karl Friedrich A. Scheller compares the old Low German verses with Schlott's text from 1701.
 His sentence is: "The remnants of the Saxon's verses reveal a healthy, unrestrained, somewhat biting wit, and the language has purity and dignity.
 Schlott gives us instead rigid, quirky wares, or in fact nothing at all".(2)